lifeisstillgood/softwaremind/docs/conceptchapters/introduction.rst

 how corrupt are modern large companies? https://youtu.be/i9i47sgi-V4

+Corruption and corrusuon and sunlight and virtual world - harder to hide (why spreadsheets still get passed around.  its not enough tibbendigital - yiu need programmatic access which means introspetion

 software moteracy - not just that you can code, but the workd around youbis code-able